 Even though it's been repainted this nice royal blue, all the locals think it's ugly.
 To westerners, it looks cool and retro, to Vietnamese people it looks like a pinto.
 This is the Hyundai motorbikes.
 (But, if you drove a Hyundai here, you'd be some kind of big shot.
 Go figure.)
 There are still a bunch of them on the streets, Honda has actually cranked out over 60 million Cubs since they started making them a half-century ago.
 But now Vietnamese folks are into newer bikes that have paint jobs taken directly from the spandex pants of 80's hair band lead guitarists, and pseudo-futuristic designs with way too much plastic.
 Bikes that I would be a little embarrassed to ride.
 It's funny how culture affects something like this.

 In addition to being pretty, it gets great mileage.
 Unfortunately, like a lot of things here, it makes me look like a giant.
 It's just fast enough that so I've been able to evade all the pitchfork and torch wielding villagers who fear that I might swallow their pigs and children.
-And probably the best feature is that it's a nice Cubby blue.
-Just in time for the playoffs.
-I found a matching helmet that's made in the USA, with a flag sticker and all.
-It's nice to see the home country exporting something in this day and age.
-And it's probably the best commercially available helmet in the country.

 I know I'm really only complaining because the Cubs aren't winning.
 I even started watching the White Sox in the hopes of seeing a Chicago win, but that just made it worse.
 But I'm pretty sure the Cubs will win the next three and go on to win the Series.
 Yeah.
 Pretty sure...